HRNPH/AIwaifu/readme.md

 - We'll never include propriety Model (ChatGPT/ETC...) since it'll conflict with what we state above

 # How Can I help?
-Take a look at the issue & feel free to ask question or suggest new features or you can even tests our model to the limit!
+Take a look at the issue & feel free to ask question or suggest new features or tests our model to the limit! join the discussion and comment on model performance here https://github.com/HRNPH/AIwaifu/discussions/25

 all help will be appreciated :DD